kaidez/build-css-demo/screencast-notes.md

-DELIVERING THE GOODS:
+DELIVERING THE GOODS

-* reading data to understand slow page-loads & what we can do to speed them up.
+* discussed tools and techniques we can use to speed up page loading.

 * tracking latency with tools like Webpage Test